rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

 ## Working Directory
 Go to the directory where you check out the [repository](https://github.com/rachelgoff/FSND2) which includes What To Eat backend code.
-The working directory is under `/FSND2/projects/capstone/05_what_to_eat`.
+The working directory is under `FSND2/projects/capstone/05_what_to_eat`.

 ## Running the server

 ### Running the server from localhost
 Make sure you are working using your created virtual environment before you start running the server.
-Go to the working directory, then run the following command:
+Go to the working directory `FSND2/projects/capstone/05_what_to_eat`, then run the following command:

 ```bash
 $ DATABASE_URL='postgresql://localhost:5432/dish' PGGSSENCMODE=disable FLASK_APP=backend/src/app.py FLASK_ENV=development flask run